 A couple of days have passed since the capture of Ezri Konsa was announced on the official channels.
-The 21 year centre-half signed from Dean Smith’s former club Brenford for a fee purported to be around £12m.
+The 21-year-old centre-half signed from Dean Smith’s former club Brentford for a fee purported to be around £12m.

 The England U21 international has bags of potential (as the highlights reel I’ve shared from Scouting Football shows) and I guess that’s the reasoning for the fee being relatively hefty for someone whose only played a single season in the second tier (and two seasons in League One with Charlton Athletic).